 Neil is one of the world’s leading online marketers who is world-renowned for his SEO and traffic creation prowess.
 His personal branding statement is extremely simple, but it works because he has the reputation to back up his claim that he can, in fact, get you more traffic.
 Using a question is also a way to spark intrigue and curiosity.

 There are no rules you must follow when creating a personal branding statement.
-It’s okay to think outside the box and ask a question or do something differently than the competition.
+It’s okay to think outside the box and ask a question or do something different than the competition.

 – Adam Cobb